-The July’s minimalist interior facing design can be attributed to a collaboration with the same designers behind the ubiquitous Away suitcase, a system borrowing from other more fashionable categories of home and fashion products with the introduction of user customization.
+The July’s minimalist interior facing design can be attributed to a collaboration with the same designers behind the ubiquitous Away suitcase, Box Clever, a system borrowing from other more fashionable categories of home and fashion products with the introduction of user customization.
 Customers can choose from a small selection of removable covers to afford what is typically a conspicuous appliance the guise of something a bit more harmonious within the home.

 The minimalist front facing panel takes on varying subtle personalities according to whether a matte, wood veneer, or fabric front finish is chosen.